onxstigb/theJungleCook/README.md

-# Homework 6
+# Jungle Cook

-This is the beginning of my homework 6 README
+This is the beginning of my Jungle Cook README

 ### 10/28/24